Mallow, common, Malva sylvestris L. hero image

 Mallow, common, Malva sylvestris L.

-The common mallow is one of my favourite plants and not only because of its cheerful pink to purple flowers.
-In the past, I drank many a cup of mallow tea to support my airways.
-In addition, I like to brighten up a salad with the flowers of this plant.
+Common mallow, Malva sylvestris, is one of my favourites and not just because of its cheerful pink to purple flowers.
+In the past, mallow tea supported me through troubles concerning my lungs.
+Today, I still brighten up salads with its flowers.
 They taste really good!

 Medicinal properties of mallow, Malva Sylvestris

-So this plant is more than just a pretty face.
-One of the main medicinal effects that mallow has, is on the airways, from your mouth to your bronchi.
-But Malva does more.
+But mallow does more.
 It has a beneficial effect on complaints of the digestive system and the urinary tract.
-It can be used against skin problems and insect bites.
-And now I haven’t mentioned everything yet.
-You can find the rest in this monograph.
+This plant can also be used in case of skin problems and insect bites.
+Read about more healing properties in the rest of this monograph.

 Magical effects and more